sepehr125/bodyport/README.md

         There are 3 distinct needs implied here:

-        1) Data Lake -- a filesystem to store raw, structured, and unstructured data blobs of any type
+        1) Data Lake -- a filesystem to store raw, structured, and unstructured data blobs of any type, neatly organized for programmatic access
         2) Data Catalog -- crawled metadata aout the directory structure, loaded into a relational database, because filesystem searches are inefficient
         3) Data Warehouse -- reconciling new data with old in a heavily normalized relational database.
 Includes processed data elements.

-        :underline: `1.
+        `1.
 THE DATA LAKE`

         Goal: enable safe programmatic access to raw data in a well-organized directory structure